Destinations Greece The Ionian Islands

 Omala · central Kefalonia

-Kefalonia's PDO white grape, grown on the limestone slopes around Omala and the Robola Cooperative cellar — tour the co-op, taste through the producer list (Sclavos, Gentilini, Petrakopoulos), have lunch at one of the village tavernas afterward.
-A real Kefalonian afternoon, not a hotel pool one.
+Kefalonia's PDO white grape, grown on the limestone slopes around Omala and the Robola Cooperative cellar: tour the co-op, taste through the producer list (Sclavos, Gentilini, Petrakopoulos), and have lunch at one of the village tavernas afterward.
+A real Kefalonian afternoon rather than a hotel-pool one.

 €10 · book a tasting